vpavlenko/study-music/research/nns.md

 Engineers are treating this subject in a very colonial way.
 Remember what Andrej Karpathy put in the first place: ["Become one with the data"](https://karpathy.github.io/2019/04/25/recipe/).

+One inspiring example: [Museformer](https://ai-muzic.github.io/museformer/) handles hypermeter in a nice way by attending to the 4th/8th/16th bar in the past.
+They did this by looking at the data.

 # Types of NNs for music theory

 There's a lot of music produced.
 I want it to be organized into searchable and annotated corpora.